AcademySoftwareFoundation/xstudio/docs/build_guides/ubuntu_22_04.md

 ## Ubuntu 22.04 LTS
 [Download](https://releases.ubuntu.com/22.04 "Download")

+### Note (May 2025)

+These docs are not accurate and are to be updated soon.
+Note that xSTUDIO now requires Qt6.5.3, where these notes incorrectly install qt5.
+You can install Qt6.5.3 using [these instructions](downloading_qt.md) instead.

 ### Distro installs
     sudo apt install build-essential cmake git python3-pip sudo apt install doxygen sphinx-common sphinx-rtd-theme-common python3-breathe